hadikarimi2008/Techno/README.md

 <div align="center">

-**Made with ❤️ using Next.js and React**
+**Made with Next.js and React**

-⭐ Star this repo if you find it helpful!
+Star this repo if you find it helpful!

 </div>